tresnax/telemonit_bot/readme.md

 # TeleMonit_bot

-A project Telegram integrated tools for M/Monit, with our tools you can query event monitoring from M/Monit and reported to Telegram, helping your productivity with alert event if server hape a trouble.
+A telegram bot project integrated with Monit, you can monitor the system easily and get an alarm if there is a problem on the server directly with the telegram bot.

 ## Feature

-- Realtime monitoring (interval set)
+- Realtime monitoring
-- Multiple server monitor
+- Multiple Server
-- Monitoring item (Service running, uptime, CPU usage, memory usage)
+- Monitoring Event (Service running, uptime, CPU usage, memory usage)
 - Alert (Timeout, server down, high CPU, high memory)
+- Settings (interval, cpu and memory usage)

 ## How to Install